Skill Divisions in Adult Hockey: How HAHL Sorts Players Across Bronze, Steel, Silver, and Iron

 Good divisions keep everyone playing longer.
 That's the whole point.

 For most leagues, three divisions is the minimum for meaningful separation.
-With fewer than that, you end up with one division that's basically "advanced" and one that has everyone else, which creates its own version of the same problem.
-The structure I've settled on works for leagues with 80 or more players:
+With fewer than that, you end up with one division that is basically "advanced" and one that has everyone else, which creates its own version of the same problem.
+HAHL has settled on four divisions over the years; the structure works for any adult league with a comparable player pool:

 Former competitive players, current high-level recreational players.
-These are the guys who played through college, maybe some junior hockey, and still have most of their speed.
-They want actual competition or they'll find a different league.
+Players who skated college club or junior hockey and still have most of their speed.
+They want actual competition or they will find a different league.

 The biggest and most complex group.
 Solid skating, decent puck skills, played organized hockey at some point.
-Most of your players will self-assess as B players even when they're not.
+Most players will self-assess into this tier even when they belong one below.
 Plan accordingly.

 Newer players, returning players, players who are there for fitness and fun rather than competition.
-The win-loss record genuinely doesn't matter much to them.
-What matters is that they're not playing against people who make them feel like they're in the wrong sport.
+The win-loss record genuinely does not matter as much to them.
+What matters is that they are not playing against people who make them feel like they are in the wrong sport.

-For leagues with 200-plus players, you can add a D division for true beginners and split any tier with enough depth.
+Larger leagues can split any tier further with enough depth.
 More divisions means better game quality and more scheduling complexity in equal measure.

 How to Actually Evaluate Players